TheOneAnimeLegend/CS20/Computer Apps/Processing-Java Prototyping/Text/README.md

   Example of Odd Font Ratio of Width to Height: Harrington
   - Requires a 1% decrease in font size to print the text after the autosize calculation

+  Finishing Text, Learning Objectives
+  - Building a Procedural Understanding of Text
+  - Using minimum number of characters printed
+  - [Advanced] Using a media query to change the minimum number of characters

 ---